#BigQDiversity: That inner circle? Incredibly hard to crack

 by MarkLives (@marklives) How are South African creative agencies faring in ensuring gender equity in the workplace?
 Are women enjoying the same opportunities and pay as their male colleagues — or are they still mired in gender bias, sexism and harassment?
 Without any real hard data available, Keri-Ann Stanton of Avatar is the next key female executive to give us her assessment of the state of adland.

-Keri-Ann Stanton (@KAmuses) is head of PR for Avatar, South Africa’s largest black-owned and -managed advertising agency, and group communications director for M&N Brands, a new agency network for Africans, by Africans.
+Keri-Ann Stanton (@KAmuses) is head of PR for Avatar PR, part of the Avatar South Africa group owned by M&N Brands, a new agency network for Africans by Africans.
 A multi-award-winning PR strategist and creative (APEX, Loeries, SABRE EMEA, African Excellence and Prisms), she works across sectors and disciplines from FMCG to SOEs.
 The global Holmes Report named her as one of the top 25 communication innovators in EMEA in 2017 and she has been invited to speak on various panels in Miami, Rwanda and SA.